-What is GDPR?
+What is UK GDPR?

-What does GDPR mean for us?
+What does the UK GDPR mean for us?

 If you are a user of ISC Outreach, you will, as part of your license, have access to the contact details of various individuals within schools.
-Those contact details constitute personal data, and so are subject to the GDPR.
+Those contact details constitute personal data, and so are subject to the UK GDPR.
 One of the purposes for which our customers use that information is to market their goods or services to those individuals in the context of their roles within their schools.
 Using personal data for marketing purposes is one type of processing that is expressly subject to data protection law.

-One of the main obligations under GDPR is that personal data must be processed “lawfully, fairly and in a transparent manner.”
-Article 6 of GDPR then lists some conditions, one of which has to be fulfilled in order for the processing to be lawful.
+One of the main obligations under the UK GDPR is that personal data must be processed “lawfully, fairly and in a transparent manner.”
+Article 6 (1) of the UK GDPR then lists some conditions, one of which must be fulfilled in order for the processing to be lawful.
 Those conditions include having the individual’s consent, which is often the one that is relied upon, but which is by no means the only available one.
 Other conditions include where the processing is necessary for the performance of a contract to which the individual is a party or with a view to entering such a contract, or where the processing is necessary for compliance with a legal obligation to which the organisation is subject.
 The most important condition in the current context, however, is where the processing is necessary for the purposes of the legitimate interests of the organisation or another person, unless those interests are overridden by the interests or fundamental rights and freedoms of the individual.
 This is known as the “legitimate interests” condition.
-Recital 47 of GDPR then says that “the processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest”.
-So, as long as your communications aren’t overridden by the interests or fundamental data protection rights and freedoms of the individual, you can use personal data for the purposes of sending direct marketing communications so far as GDPR is concerned.
+Recital 47 of the UK GDPR then says that “the processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest”.
+So, as long as your communications aren’t overridden by the interests or fundamental data protection rights and freedoms of the individual, you can use personal data for the purposes of sending direct marketing communications so far as the UK GDPR is concerned.
 Relevant, targeted and unobtrusive direct business-to-business marketing is unlikely to be overridden by those interests, but please see our Purchasing Guide for further guidance.

 So, is it a myth that we have to get the recipient’s consent in advance before we can send them a marketing email?